Best Budget Monitor Light Bar in 2026: 3 Picks Under $130

 Clip hinge or cable connector usually fails first.
 Quntis offers one year, BenQ Classic two, the Plus seven.

 Are budget monitor light bars worth replacing every few years?
 Probably not, given that LED life outlasts the clip.
-We’ve seen our test units hold up across 18 months without a brightness or color shift, on a desk that gets daily moves and adjustments.
+The practical failure risk is more likely clip or cable wear than brightness or color shift.

 #Bottom Line